benstigsen/benstigsen.github.io/content/blog/ten-days-of-silent-meditation/index.md

 ![Meditation Hall Outside](./images/1000001223.jpg)
 ![Meditation Hall Inside](./images/1000001219.jpg)

-We sat down and waited in silence, a recording was started of the teacher [S. N. Goenka](https://en.wikipedia.org/wiki/S._N._Goenka).
+We sat down and waited in silence, a recording was started of the teacher [S.N.
+Goenka](https://en.wikipedia.org/wiki/S._N._Goenka).
 I almost started laughing as I'm sure many others did.
-The recording started with S. N. Goenka humming and singing in his own unique way.
+The recording started with S.N.
+Goenka humming and singing in his own unique way.

 He explained that for the next ten days we would be challenged mentally and physically.
 Some of us will want to quit day two and six he warned.
 We were told that when we leave this room, we were to avoid all forms of communication, unless it was completely necessary.
 No talking, gestures or eye-contact.
 We did the first meditation with our eyes closed, and we ended the session with a mantra, sending vibrations through the entire hall, it felt magical.
 We all stood up, headed to our room in silence and went to sleep.

 ### Anapana
 February 7th I woke up at 3:00... laying in bed I contemplated the challenge that was ahead, waiting, daydreaming.
 An hour went by and the morning bell was struck, I got out of bed, took a short shower and went to the meditation hall.

 Most who have meditated will have tried Anapana meditation, where you focus on the breath, every inhale and exhale.
 This is similar to how we started.
 If we imagine a triangle from each corner of the mouth to the point between the top of the nose, this was the area we were to focus on.
-We closed our eyes and then observed sensation caused by the breath, that popped up within that area.
+We closed our eyes and observed sensations caused by the breath, that popped up within that area.
 Whether it was the cold air on the nostrils or the breath hitting the hair above the lip.
 We were told to notice it and focus on it.
 Like any type of meditation with intentional focus, a major obstacle is met immediately... the inability to focus.
 One moment you're looking for a sensation, the next moment you catch yourself in a daydream, that you've been thinking about for the last five minutes. ["The Monkey Mind"](https://www.youtube.com/watch?v=cYG5VvHry7c&index=2) as Goenka called it.
 Your mind starts wandering off again, but noticing the sensations gets quicker and easier.

 Instructions were given by an audio recording of Goenka speaking English.
 Then a Danish recording would play right after, explaining it again.
 There'd be long periods of silence, at times interrupted by Goenka humming, singing or reminding us what this journey is about.

 After two hours of noticing physical sensations and training one's focus, it was time for breakfast.
 Each person was given a specific seat, this is where we ate our meals each day.
 Breakfast always had some porridge with raisins, seeds, tea, honey, bread and butter.
 No coffee was allowed.
-Like most other people, when I was done eating I engaged in one of three main activities... resting in my room, taking a walk in the Swedish nature or meditating some more.
+Like most other people, when I was done eating I engaged in one of three main activities... resting in my room, taking a walk in the Swedish nature or meditated some more.
 A large section of the forest was marked with colored tape, we were not allowed to leave the area.
 There were two marked areas in the forest, one for men and one for women.

 After the break we meditated some more, sometimes in our own room, at other times in the meditation hall.
 At one point we'd have lunch, usually some hot vegan meal.
 Later we'd also have a tea break, which for new students (like me) included some fruit.
 Older students were only offered tea.